amzdev0401/shim-review/README.md

 *******************************************************************************
 ### Who is the secondary contact for security updates, etc.?
 *******************************************************************************
-- Name:
+- Name:Justin Bagby
-- Position:
+- Position:Director - Sales
-- Email address:
+- Email address:Justinb@amzetta.com
-- PGP key fingerprint:
+- PGP key fingerprint:52D3D8F74C848F3A PGP Key Fingerprint: 87F2 B43A F046 F217 11CB 22AA 52D3 D8F7 4C84 8F3A, HKP key server: https://keyserver.ubuntu.com

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably